Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 :accept:
   The user accepted the dialog and opted in.
+:reject:
+  The user rejected the dialog and opted out.
 :dismissed_escape_key:
   The user dismissed the dialog by pressing the Escape key.
 The user remains opted out in this case.